Subscribe to the Newsletter

 Wind-Water invades Lungs?
-This is a syndrome in Chinese medicine, meaning it describes a set of symptoms that is understood and can be treated by this 3000+ year old system of medicine.
+This is a syndrome in Chinese medicine.
+That means it describes a set of symptoms that is understood and can be treated by this 3000+ year old system of medicine.

-I therefore think this page won't be read much by patients, except perhaps after the event.
-If you are a patient reading it, and not a student or practitioner of Chinese medicine, I apologise if it therefore seems a bit heavy on terminology, yin and yang and such.
+I therefore think this page won’t be read much by patients, except perhaps after the event.
+If you are a patient reading it, and not a student or practitioner of Chinese medicine, I apologise if it therefore seems a bit heavy on terminology, yin, yang and such.

 These can develop fast.

 These are diagnosed as having invaded your Lungs, which is different from how Western medicine would diagnose it.
 Western medicine probably sees this as due to kidney insufficiency, and looks for a bug (virus or bacteria) to blame.